michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 time /usr/local/blat/latest/bin/blat genome.fa Trinity.fasta -t=dna -q=rna -fine TAIR10_chr_all.fas
 ```

-> This will take some time to run, so see output "OUTPUTNAMEHERE"
+> This will take some time to run (~30 min), so see folder "BLAT-output"

 #### Read Mapping Rate